Average Weather in January in Lexington Hills California, United States

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days in Lexington Hills is essentially constant during January, remaining within 14°F of 22°F throughout.
+The average accumulated growing degree days in Lexington Hills are essentially constant during January, remaining within 18°F of 18°F throughout.

 Growing Degree Days in January

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy in Lexington Hills is gradually increasing during January, rising by 0.6 kWh, from 2.3 kWh to 3.0 kWh, over the course of the month.

 Average Daily Incident Shortwave Solar Energy in January

 For the purposes of this report, the geographical coordinates of Lexington Hills are 37.165 deg latitude, -121.973 deg longitude, and 1,486 ft elevation.

 The topography within 2 miles of Lexington Hills contains large variations in elevation, with a maximum elevation change of 2,162 feet and an average elevation above sea level of 1,408 feet.
 Within 10 miles contains large variations in elevation (3,668 feet).
 Within 50 miles also contains extreme variations in elevation (4,281 feet).